 ZooLights is a Phoenix holiday tradition

 It’s that time of year for warm scarves, hot cocoa, spending time with loved ones and taking in the sights and sounds of the season.
-It’s the perfect time to ring in the holidays with ZooLights at the Phoenix Zoo.
+And it’s the perfect time to ring in the holidays with ZooLights at the Phoenix Zoo.

 At ZooLights, you’ll find millions of sparkling lights, hundreds of dazzling displays, festive food and drinks, and so much more.
 Make sure to check the Zoo’s website for everything you need to know before heading over.